samlane-ma/budgie-analog-clock/README.md

 the Budgie Panel.
 However, if the panel is resized, the clock will change size as well, up to the clock size specified in the applet setting

-This requires python3-svgwrite to be installed:

-i.e. for Debian based distros
-* sudo apt install python3-svgwrite

 To install (for Debian/Ubuntu):

     mkdir build